zlwang-cs/OfficeBench/README.md

 The LLM agent leverages the operations from multiple applications to construct an operation chain that effectively addresses office tasks. **The framework is formulated as a transition system where the current application serves as the _state_ and the operations serve as the _transitions_.** Specialized operations, such as `read_file` and `send_email`, perform specific tasks.

 ## 📈 Leaderboard

-*Note: This leaderboard will be continuously updated as new data and model updates become available.*
 *`X App(s)` indicates the number of apps the task requires. `(X)` indicates the number of tasks in this category.*

 | LLM Agents                                | Single App (93) | Two Apps (95) | Three Apps (112) | Overall (300) |